|Nutritional Guidelines (per serving)|

 Repeat with the other sheet of puff pastry.
 Pastries may be frozen at this point or kept in the refrigerator for up to 6 hours before baking.

-Prick the top of the empanadas several times with a fork, and brush tops lightly with the egg yolk mixture.
+When ready to bake, prick the top of the empanadas several times with a fork, and brush tops lightly with the egg yolk mixture.

 Bake 20 minutes, or until puffed and golden brown.